Questions about Online Courses?

-- An Internet connection fast enough for watching videos on YouTube.
+- A broadband Internet connection, fast enough for video conferences and watching videos on YouTube.

 How long do classes run?

 ABC’s online classes are sixteen-week classes, running for the duration of a traditional college semester.
 See ABC’s Course Catalog, or our Events Calendar, for the beginning and end dates of specific semesters.